-1. Garmin DriveSmart 61 LMT-S: Best car navigation system overall
+1. Garmin DriveSmart 61 LMT-S: Best car GPS overall

-The Garmin DriveSmart 61 LMT-S has everything you could ever want in the best car navigation system and more.
-The navigation system is deep, up-to-date and responsive, and is perfectly complemented by its simple and easy to use interface.
+The Garmin DriveSmart 61 LMT-S has everything you could ever want in the best car gps system, and more.
+This GPS system is feature rich, up-to-date and responsive, and is perfectly complemented by its simple and easy to use interface.
 At the same time, the device itself has a sleek and modern design that will enhance any dashboard, but it’s the abundance of essential and premium features that will make your driving more enjoyable.

 The maps of the United States, Canada and Mexico that come preloaded in the Garmin DriveSmart 61 LMT-S can be updated for free, and there’s space for a microSD card onto which maps other countries can be loaded should you need navigation assistance elsewhere.
 Wherever you’re heading, the giant 6.95-inch capacitive touchscreen, which has a resolution of 1024 x 600 pixels and an edge-to-edge display, will relay all the directions you need with the minimum of fuss and eye strain.